 It is also for this reason I strongly believe in the power of intercessory prayer.
 That when one dies and goes to heaven, you do not cease to be a Christian.
 Like any Christian who is on earth, the Christians in heaven pray for others, and do so unceasingly since they are no longer bound by the same temporal chains that we are.
 The Saints are in heaven, and can likewise pray on our behalf.
 And, in my opinion, can guide us in the right direction.

-My life transformed due to Jesu Christ, through the efforts of The Third Order Regular of St. Francis of Penance.
-Whose founder and father’s feast day is today, the date of my birth.
+My life transformed due to Jesus Christ, through the efforts of The Third Order Regular of St. Francis.
+Whose founder/father’s feast day is today, the date of my birth.

 No accidents.
 No coincidences.
 Simply purpose.